 Pain relief without causing pain!

-Unlike Sport Massage, Physiotherapy and Chiropractic types of treatment, Remedial or Swedish massage offers pain relief from injuries or conditions without the need to inflict more pain to your body or force it into positions it is not used to.
+Unlike Sport Massage, Physiotherapy and Chiropractic types of treatment, Remedial or Swedish massage offers pain relief without the need to inflict pain or force your body.
 When you experience pain, your muscles contract and this is the opposite of what you want to achieve.
 The amount of pressure used depends on your level of tolerance.
 You remain relaxed throughout the treatment and can enjoy your session as well as benefit from it.

 During the massage I will use passive movements to mobilise your joints and stretching which loosen your joints and improve your mobility.
 After the treatment we will review some of these stretches so you will be able to do them yourself.
 This will help you maintain the benefits gained from the session.
-Re-educating your muscles to bring your body back to a natural balanced and relaxed state will help you stay pain free for longer and reduce the number of sessions you will need.
+Re-educating your muscles brings your body back to a natural balanced and relaxed state.
+This will help you stay pain free for longer and reduce the number of sessions you will need.

-Techniques such as orthopedic massage, myofacial release, stretching, position release therapy, trigger point work and muscle energy technique are added to the basic massage strokes to ease pain as quickly as possible and to increase the effectiveness of the treatment and make the benefit of the session last longer that if massage alone is used.
+Techniques such as orthopedic massage, myofacial release, stretching, position release therapy, trigger point work and muscle energy technique are added to the basic massage to ease pain as quickly as possible.
+This increases the effectiveness of the treatment and makes the benefits of a session last longer.

 I also use techniques from the Trager Approach especially early on in the treatment programme.
-It induces a deep state of relaxation more quickly than with massage alone.
+It induces a deep state of relaxation more quickly than massage.
 I can then teach you how to reproduce this for yourself.
 To find out more read about Trager or contact me for more information.

 Of course you can have a session to re-experience the joy of relaxation.
-However, my aim is to keep you well so that you don’t need to keep coming back for the same problem month after month.
+However, my aim is to keep you well so that you don’t need treatment for the same problem every month.
 Rather each time you visit, you keep improving and feeling better and better.